bancodobrasil/stop-analyzing-api/README.md

 ### Build API

-To build stop-analyzing-api run the below code at the project root folder:
+To build stop-analyzing-api run the below code at the project root folder to run with Docker (suggested):

 ```
 docker-compose build